-There now are underlying protocol security issues not only pure implementation issues :
+are now underlying protocol security issues, not just implementation ones.

-During this talk i released information on how to PASSIVELY discover 90% of the address and bruteforce the 8-bit remaining.
-Which is reliable and fast.
+During this talk I released a method to passively discover 90% of the address and brute-force only the remaining 8 bits.
+This is reliable and fast.

 Also the paradigm shift from toys to workstations is also considerable: